TikhonJelvis/RL-book/chapter2/chapter2.md

 $$\mathcal{R}: \mathcal{S} \rightarrow \mathbb{R} \text{ as }$$
 $$\mathcal{R}(s) = \mathbb{E}[R_{t+1}|S_t=s] = \sum_{s' \in \mathcal{S}} \mathcal{P}(s,s') \cdot \mathcal{TR}(s,s')$$

 With this formalism in place, we are now ready to formally define the main problem involving Markov Reward Processes.
 As we said earlier, we'd like to compute the "accumulated rewards" from any given state.
 However, if we simply add up the rewards in a simulation trace following time step $t$ as $\sum_{i=t+1}^{\infty} R_i = R_{t+1} + R_{t+2} + \ldots$, the sum would often diverge to infinity.
 This is where the discount factor comes into play.
-We define the (random) *Returns* $G_t$ as the "discounted accumulation of future rewards" following time step $t$.
+We define the (random) *Return* $G_t$ as the "discounted accumulation of future rewards" following time step $t$.
 Formally,
 $$G_t = \sum_{i=t+1}^{\infty} \gamma^{i-t-1} \cdot R_i = R_{t+1} + \gamma \cdot R_{t+2} + \gamma^2 \cdot R_{t+3} + \ldots$$

-TODO: Talk about why discounting matters in practice.
-Myopic ($\gamma = 0$) and Far-Sighted ($\gamma = 1$).
-Also, talk about how $\gamma = 1$ works if all sequences terminate.
+Note that $\gamma$ can range from a value of 0 on one extreme (called "myopic") to a value of 1 on another extreme (called "far-sighted").
+Myopic means the Return is the same as Reward (no accumulation of future Rewards in the Return).
+As explained above, far-sighted is applicable only if all random sequences of the Process end in an absorbing state AND the rewards associated with the infinite looping at the absorbing state needs to be 0 (otherwise, the Return will diverge to infinity).

+Apart from the Return divergence consideration, $\gamma < 1$ helps algorithms become more tractable (as we shall see later when we get to Reinforcement Learning).
+We should also point out that the reason to have $\gamma < 1$ is not just for mathematical convenience - there are valid modeling reasons to discount Rewards when accumulating to a Return.
+When Reward is modeled as a financial quantity (revenues, costs, profits etc.) as will be the case in most financial applications, it makes sense to incorporate [time-value-of-money](https://en.wikipedia.org/wiki/Time_value_of_money) which is a fundamental concept in Economics/Finance that says there is greater benefit in receiving a dollar now versus later (which is the economic reason why interest is paid or earned).
+So it is common to set $\gamma$ to be the discounting based on the prevailing interest rate ($\gamma = \frac 1 {1+r}$ where $r$ is the interest rate over a single time step).
+Another technical reason for setting $\gamma < 1$ is that our models often don't fully capture future uncertainty and so, discounting with $\gamma$ acts to undermine future rewards that might not be accurate (due to future uncertainty modeling limitations).
+Lastly, from an AI perspective, if we want to build machines that acts like humans, psychologists have indeed demonstrated that human/animal behavior prefers immediate reward over future reward.

-The main problem involving a Markov Reward Process is to compute the "Expected Return".
+As you might imagine now, we'd want to identify states with large expected returns and states with small expected returns.
+This, in fact, is the main problem involving a Markov Reward Process - to compute the "Expected Return" associated with each state in the Markov Reward Process.
 Formally, we are interested in computing the *Value Function*
 $$V: \mathcal{S} \rightarrow \mathbb{R}$$
 defined as:
 $$V(s) = \mathbb{E}[G_t|S_t=s] \text{ for all } s \in \mathcal{S} \text{ for all } t = 0, 1, 2, \ldots$$

 Now we show a creative piece of mathematics due to [Richard Bellman](https://en.wikipedia.org/wiki/Richard_E._Bellman).
-He noted that the Value Function has a recursive structure.
+Bellman noted that the Value Function has a recursive structure.
 Specifically,

 $$V(s) = \mathbb{E}[R_{t+1}|S_t=s] + \gamma \cdot \sum_{s' \in \mathcal{S}} \mathcal{P}(s, s') \cdot \mathbb{E}[G_{t+1}|S_{t+1}=s'] \text{ for all } s \in \mathcal{S} \text{ for all } t = 0, 1, 2, \ldots$$